Local School Initiatives

 Farm to School

-The National Farm to School Network connects schools with local farms in order to serve healthy meals in cafeterias, improve student nutrition, provide health and nutrition education opportunities, and support California’s farmers.
+Ventura County Farm to School connects schools with local farms in order to serve healthy meals in cafeterias, improve student nutrition, provide health and nutrition education opportunities, and support California’s farmers.
 These programs can include everything from farm field trips to nutrition education in their own school gardens to farm-fresh salad bars.
 The result: fresh, locally grown produce on the school menu while students learn about local agriculture and where their food comes from.

 - Ventura Unified School District